bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module2_lab.md

 ### Paired-end Assembly

-We will start with assemble our paired-end reads.
-Unlike mothur, we need to resort to some pretty complex shell scripting to tell the assembly program (pear) that we are using how to match up the pairs of files.
+We will start with assemble our paired-end reads to merge the two reads into a single (possibly longer) read if the ends overlap.
+We will use a program called PEAR (Paired_End reAd mergeR) to do that.
+The document for PEAR can be found at http://sco.h-its.org/exelixis/web/software/pear/doc.html#cl-usage.
+While QIIME offers a script to assemble already de-multiplexed files (see http://qiime.org/tutorials/processing_illumina_data.html for more information), we will apply our own solution here to tell the assembly program (PEAR) how to match up the pairs of files and assemble the reads.

 ```